ENGADGET iOS + ANDROID APPS

 On iOS, combine the code bases of the iPhone and iPad apps into a universal release.

 We did this during a period of significant change.
-We onboarded new executive editors.
-We were in the midst of rebranding.
-We migrated to a new CDN, and the redesign of the website was happening on a new CMS.
-We accommodated last-minute, radical changes in both the iOS and Android operating systems which changed our original design.
+We onboarded new executive editors, and we were in the midst of rebranding.
+We migrated to a new CDN, and the website was being redesigned on a new CMS.
+We accommodated last-minute, radical changes in both the iOS and Android operating systems, which changed our original design.

-Additionally we had to meet the precepts that governed our mobile web and apps.
+We also had to meet the precepts governing our mobile web and apps.

-Support the current OS and last two major iterations of the OS.
+Support the current OS and the last two major iterations of the OS.

 Allow the user to use their device in both portrait and landscape orientations.